 The other key thing you’ll need is an employer identification number or federal tax ID number, which is also known as an EIN.
 This can be obtained from the Internal Revenue Service (IRS), and there is no fee.

-For a filing fee of 25 dollars, you’ll finally need to file your annual statement of information with the state, beginning in the year following the calendar year when you incorporate.
+You’ll finally need to file your annual statement of information with the state, beginning in the year following the calendar year when you incorporate.
 For more Mississippi taxation advice, consult with your tax attorney or an accountant.

 The most common type of corporation is the General Stock Corporation, with an unlimited potential number of shareholders.
 You may choose to be a Close Corporation, setting a limit in the articles on the number of shareholders (not to exceed 35).
 A Professional Corporation is mandated by Mississippi for certain professionals.